 You may not be on the property ladder yet – but there are many ways anyone can access property today regardless of how much you have to start with.

-This guide covers the basics and introduce you to some of the less publicly known investment options out there.
+This guide covers the basics and introduces you to some of the less publicly known investment options out there.

 Here, we’ll cover 4 different property investment methods: